code42/developer.code42.com/source/sandbox/forensic-search-api/index.html.md

 ### Sample request

-This simple example demonstrates a search for all files on all devices with the file extension .docx that exist anywhere except the file path `C:/Users`.
+This simple example demonstrates a search for all files on all devices with the file extension `.docx` that exist anywhere except the file path `C:/Users`.
 For more complicated examples with multiple groups and additional filters, see the [sample use cases](#sample-use-cases) in the next section.

-Use this simple example as a starting point for your own searches:
+Use the following as a starting point for your own searches:

+* Replace `<RequestURL>` with the [request URL](/sandbox/intro-to-developer-portal/#request-urls) of your Code42 cloud instance.
+* Replace `<AuthToken>` with the [authentication token](/sandbox/intro-to-developer-portal/#authentication).
+* Replace the content of the `-d` section with your specific search criteria.

 ```bash
 curl -X POST <RequestURL>/v1/file-events \